A Wolf at the Door (film): Plot

 During an argument about the future of their relationship, Rosa reveals that her period is late.
 Rosa complies with Bernardo's request to have a pregnancy test, which turns out positive.
-She tells Bernardo that he can resume his life without regard for what becomes of her, but that she is having the child no matter what.
-Some time later, Bernardo tricks Rosa into visiting a practitioner acquaintance of his, who drugs Rosa and performs an abortion against her will.
+She tells Bernardo that he can resume his life without regard to what becomes of her, but that she is having the child no matter what.
+Some time later, Bernardo tricks Rosa into visiting a medical-practitioner acquaintance of his, who drugs Rosa and performs an abortion against her will.

 Devastated and unstable, Rosa tries to arrange one last meeting with Bernardo, but is rebuffed.
 She picks up Clara at school, and eventually takes her to an abandoned lot, where she pulls out a pistol from her purse, kills the child, and burns her corpse with flammable liquid.
 The film ends with a voiceover from the police officer describing Rosa's statement about the matter: she feels no remorse, and understands the full weight of her actions.
 She has no desire for an attorney, does not care about what will happen to her, and does not wish for anyone's forgiveness.